JingsenZhang/JingsenZhang.github.io/_pages/about.md

 <span style="color: red;"><em><strong>Note:</strong> I’m actively exploring job opportunities in both academia and industry, with graduation expected in June 2026.
 Feel free to reach out if you're interested.
 I’d love to chat!</em></span>

-***Note:** I’m actively exploring job opportunities in both academia and industry, with graduation expected in June 2026.
-Feel free to reach out if you're interested.
-I’d love to chat!*

 ## What's new
 2024-12 The paper of "**RecAgent**" has been accepted by **TOIS**.